tgadeliya/implementations/README.md

 # 🫖 rooibos

+>  /ˈrɔɪbɒs/ ROY-boss; Afrikaans: [ˈroːibɔs], lit. 'red bush'

-Implementation of ML and DL algorithms with tests.
-Most of implementations aimed to be simple to be able to reimplement in reasonably short timr
+A bunch of ML and DL algorithm implementations with tests.
+I kept most of them simple so they can be quickly reimplemented from scratch.
-Idea of creating this repo comes after coding assignment on codesignal when I was shocked that someone can ask about implementation of ML algo in plain python
+I started this repo after failing a CodeSignal assignment — I was so shocked they asked me to implement things like dot product in plain Python that I totally froze

-### Features
+#### Features
 - ml algorithms implemented in python and numpy
-- dl algorithms implementation in numpy,torch,jax(maybe)
+- dl algorithms implementation in numpy, torch, jax(maybe)
 - test suits for every algorithm
-- notebooks with to train implementation and additional tests to better understanding algorithms
+- notebooks to train implementations and additional tests to better understand algorithms

-#
+## Algorithms
 | ML |
 | --- |
 | [`Linear Regression`](https://github.com/tgadeliya/implementations/tree/main/src/rooibos/ml/linear_regression) |